Last updated: June 2026

 Understanding the Full Acquisition Capital Stack

 The SBA 7(a) loan does not have to be the only layer of financing.
-In a typical Regalis Capital deal structure, the capital stack looks like this.
+In a typical Regalis Capital deal structure, the capital stack adds up to exactly 100% of total project cost in one of two shapes.

 The debt service coverage ratio (DSCR) is the metric that determines whether the full capital stack is serviceable.
 Regalis Capital targets a 2.0x DSCR at minimum, with a floor of 1.5x when synergies are credibly underwritten.
 At 1.25x, the deal does not pencil regardless of how the equity is structured.